Typerium Price Down 77.9% This Week (TYPE)

 - Neo (NEO) traded up 4.2% against the dollar and now trades at $12.16 or 0.00133311 BTC.

 Typerium’s total supply is 1,865,000,000 tokens and its circulating supply is 1,618,994,102 tokens.
-Typerium’s official website is typerium.io.
 Typerium’s official Twitter account is @Typerium_io and its Facebook page is accessible here.
+The official website for Typerium is typerium.io.

 Buying and Selling Typerium

-Typerium can be traded on the following cryptocurrency exchanges: Trade Satoshi, LATOKEN and CoinExchange.
-It is usually not presently possible to buy alternative cryptocurrencies such as Typerium directly using U.S. dollars.
-Investors seeking to trade Typerium should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Typerium using one of the aforementioned exchanges.
+Typerium can be purchased on the following cryptocurrency exchanges: Trade Satoshi, CoinExchange and LATOKEN.
+It is usually not possible to buy alternative cryptocurrencies such as Typerium directly using U.S. dollars.
+Investors seeking to trade Typerium should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Typerium using one of the aforementioned exchanges.

 Receive News & Updates for Typerium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Typerium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.